Hurricane Maria strengthens again as it heads toward Turks and Caicos

 The best case scenario, he said, is that the storm could skirt the island chain 40-50 miles to the east.

-The storm has left a trail of destruction over the past few days, devastating Dominica and the Virgin Islands before slamming into Puerto Rico.
+The storm has left a trail of destruction over the past few days, devastating the island nation of Dominica and the US and British Virgin Islands before slamming into Puerto Rico.

-Here's what has happened on the islands that have already felt Maria's wrath:
+Here's what has happened on the islands that have already felt Maria's impact:

 Dominican officials said they were taking a cue from neighboring Puerto Rico's experience -- and were concerned about the potential for flooding from the heavy rainfall.